 ELECTIVE

-In this period of one month, this elective will review basic concepts in Internal Medicine including: 1.5 hours of didactics each day (i.e.-EKG, antibiotic review); Small group cases focusing on diagnostics; Dermatology experience; Pattern recognition case vignettes; Journal Club simulation; Text: Daily readings from the Mayo Board Review Book; Anticipated time requirements: The students start the day at 8 am and typically finish by 1pm.
+In this period of one month, this elective will review basic concepts in Internal Medicine including 1.5 hours of didactics each day (i.e., antibiotic review); Small group cases focusing on diagnostics; Dermatology experience; Pattern recognition case vignettes; Journal Club simulation; Text: Daily readings from the Mayo Board Review Book (optional); Anticipated time requirements: The students start the day at 8 am and typically finish by 1 pm.
 Anticipate an additional 2 hours of prep time for the next day (i.e., text/journal reading/ completing pattern recognition).
-Rotations Offered: April and November.
-November will be via Zoom.
-Site: UT 5412c
+Rotation information will be sent out to students prior to the start of the rotation.
+Rotations Offered: April (in-person) and November (via Zoom).
+Possible course offering February or March.

 Prerequisite: Not open to visiting students.